install antivirus on raspberry pi

 It’s a great idea to install antivirus software on your Raspberry Pi computer.
 ClamAV is the most common solution that’s effective and easy to install.
 You can improve protection without antivirus too if you configure Raspberry Pi properly.

-Through this article, you’ll learn what Raspberry Pi is and how it works, the most common security risks or issues, and eventually, what’s the best antivirus software for Raspberry Pi and how to install it.
+In this article, you’ll learn what Raspberry Pi is and how it works, the most common security risks or issues, and finally, the best antivirus software for Raspberry Pi and how to install it.

 What is a Raspberry Pi?

-Virtually, it’s capable of doing anything that a regular desktop computer can do.
-Of course, it’s not as powerful, but it will get you where you want, especially the newer versions like Raspberry Pi 3 or 4.
+Virtually, it’s capable of doing everything that a regular desktop computer can do.
+Of course, it’s not as powerful, but it will get you where you want, especially the recent models.

 It has a great ability to interact with the outside world and has a wide usage range – from arcade gaming and browsing the web to music machines, weather stations, etc. Raspberry Pi is a great tool to learn about computing at a low cost, making it perfect for children and schools.